-The Facilitating Student Career Development Faculty Learning Community (FLC) helps faculty identify opportunities for enhancing confidence and skills in leading career-related conversations with students in any discipline.
-Participants in this FLC will learn how to actively engage students in career development.
+The Facilitating Student Career Development Faculty Learning Community (FLC) helps faculty and staff build confidence and skills in leading career-related conversations with students in any discipline.
+Participants in the third cohort of this FLC will learn how to actively engage students in career development.
 Preparing students for success during their time in college is central to our work as educators.
 With the many paths students take to pursue interests and opportunities, supporting exploration and ways for students to gain experience can feel overwhelming.

 Participants will explore the following questions throughout the course of the FLC:

-Timeline: Both FLC cohorts will meet throughout spring 2020 and fall 2020.
-Both cohorts will be capped at 12 participants for each group.
+Timeline: The cohort will meet throughout spring 2021 and fall 2021 and will be capped at 12 participants.

-Funding: All accepted participants who attend 80 percent of the FLC meetings will receive $1,000 in funding to support students’ career development.
+Funding: All accepted participants who attend the majority of FLC meetings will receive $1,000 in funding to support students’ career development.
 You will be required to submit a formal proposal outlining how you will use the funds (including a budget) prior to the funds’ distribution.
 Examples of appropriate fund use include designing a career-related program for students, creating guides for current students, and developing marketing materials that communicate the value of the discipline to prospective students.

 Materials: Readings will be distributed electronically through Blackboard prior to meetings for your review.

-Application Process: Applications are due by Friday, December 6.
-Selected participants will be notified by Friday, December 20 regarding acceptance into the FLC for spring 2020.
+Application Process: Applications for the Facilitating Student Career Development FLC are due by Friday, November 20th.
 Interested faculty are encouraged to contact Imants Jaunarajs, assistant vice president and executive director for the Career & Leadership Development Center, at firstname.lastname@example.org with questions.
+Selected participants will be notified of their acceptance by Friday, December 4th.

-The in-person FLC will be co-facilitated by Dr. Amanda Cox, Gaby Castaneda-Gleason, Imants Jaunarajs, and Lindsey Ward, with special assistance from Tim Vickers from the Center for Teaching & Learning.
+The in-person FLC will be co-facilitated by Imants Jaunarajs and Lindsey Ward, with special assistance from Tim Vickers from the Center for Teaching & Learning.
 The online cohort will be co-facilitated by Zach McGrain and Imants Jaunarajs.

 Imants serves as the Assistant Vice President and Executive Director for the Career & Leadership Development Center (CLDC).